 When you are in Aurora, you'll notice that it is more blue-collar than most other communities in America.
 40.98% of Aurora’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Aurora is a town of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Aurora who work in food service (15.12%), sales jobs (8.78%), and teaching (8.78%).

-Aurora is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Aurora is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One of the benefits of Aurora is that there is very little traffic.
 The average commute to work is 19.09 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The population of Aurora has a very low overall level of education: only 9.71% of people over 25 hold a 4-year college degree or higher.
+The citizens of Aurora have a very low rate of college education: just 9.71% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Aurora in 2022 was $19,794, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $79,176 for a family of four.